projectsveltos/sveltos/docs/use_cases/use_case_platform_admin_multicloud.md

 What are the benefits of a central Kubernetes management cluster to manage other clusters?

-- Centralised Management: A cluster management cluster allows administrators to manage multiple clusters from a single place, making it easier to maintain consistency and reduce the risk of configuration issues.
+- **Centralised Management:** A cluster management cluster allows administrators to manage multiple clusters from a single place, making it easier to maintain consistency and reduce the risk of configuration issues.

-- Consistency: It allows administrators to automate processes to ensure consistent configurations and deployments across clusters, reducing the risk of errors and enhancing reliability.
+- **Consistency:** It allows administrators to automate processes to ensure consistent configurations and deployments across clusters, reducing the risk of errors and enhancing reliability.

-- Scalability: It can assist organisations to scale their infrastructure by easing the creation, deployment, and management of multiple clusters.
+- **Scalability:** It can assist organisations to scale their infrastructure by easing the creation, deployment, and management of multiple clusters.

-- Cost Optimisation: Centralising control enables efficient resource usage and reduces operational costs associated with managing Kubernetes clusters.
+- **Cost Optimisation:** Centralising control enables efficient resource usage and reduces operational costs associated with managing Kubernetes clusters.

-- Better Security: A cluster management cluster can be configured with security-related add-ons, such as network policies and secrets management, to ensure all managed clusters are securely deployed.
+- **Better Security:** A cluster management cluster can be configured with security-related add-ons, such as network policies and secrets management, to ensure all managed clusters are securely deployed.

-- Increased Automation: It can be integrated with a continuous integration/continuous deployment (CI/CD) pipeline, making it easier to automate the deployment of new clusters and add-ons, and reducing the time and effort involved in managing the infrastructure.
+- **Increased Automation:** It can be integrated with a continuous integration/continuous deployment (CI/CD) pipeline, making it easier to automate the deployment of new clusters and add-ons, and reducing the time and effort involved in managing the infrastructure.

 ### Sveltos add-on Managament Solution

 Sveltos allows platform administrators to utilise the CRD with the name `ClusterProfile` to perform Kubernetes [add-on](../addons/addons.md) deployment.
 Within a Sveltos ClusterProfile, we define the below points.

-1. What are the Kubernetes add-ons to get deployed (Helm charts, Kustomize, YAML/JSON manifests)?
+1. What Kubernetes add-ons to get deployed (Helm charts, Kustomize, YAML/JSON manifests)?
-2. Where they should get deployed?
+2. Where should they get deployed?
 3. List the add-ons deployed

+### Example YAML Definition

 ```yaml
 apiVersion: config.projectsveltos.io/v1alpha1